7sncodes/Weather_APP/README.md

 # Weather_APP
-This is a user freiendly app which helps check weather conditions of different cities in the World.
+This is a user freiendly webpage which helps check weather conditions of different cities in the World.